bsplku/MEMA-CCA/README.md

 * Three figures will be shown:
   1. Correlation of pair of canonical variates
   2. Correlations of behavior data canonical variate and each behavioral datum
-  [Similiarity, Urge-to-smoke, Smoking duration]
+  [Similarity, Urge-to-smoke, Smoking duration]
   3. Correlations of brain response canonical variate and each behavioral datum
-  [Similiarity, Urge-to-smoke, Smoking duration]
+  [Similarity, Urge-to-smoke, Smoking duration]